New urbanism is a design theory, practice, and movement that aims to restore what it calls principles of traditional neighborhood development (TND).

 You may have heard of Seaside, Florida, an early and full expression of this theory.
 It was in the movie "The Truman Show."

-Other prominent characteristics that visitors may notice immediately commonly include:
+Prominent characteristics that visitors to this type of development may notice immediately commonly include:

 Larger social goals are at play here.
 This type of community encourages a mix of incomes and ages.
 Indeed, specially designed senior housing units often are included.